hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 * The private `tssEncryptionKey` will be stored in the same directory as the node's private gossip signing key.
 * The public `tssEncryptionKey` will be stored in the `TssBaseService` state.
-* A new `TssEncryptionKeyTransaction` will be, gossiped, come to consensus, and handled by the `TssBaseService` to update the public `tssEncryptionKey` in the state.
+* A new `TssEncryptionKeyTransaction` will be gossiped, come to consensus, and handled by the `TssBaseService` to update the public `tssEncryptionKey` in the state.

 #### Alternatives Considered